 This committee of interdisciplinary specialists, first of its kind in Greece, undertook at that time to study the serious structural problems and the problems of surface erosion of the monuments.
 It continued with the direction of interventions on the monuments of a rescue nature, the first concern being to remove from the monuments the rusted iron reinforcements of the earlier interventions and to deal with the damage to the surfaces by atmospheric pollution.
 As the works progressed they developed into more extensive anasteloses and restoration.
-Additional goals were to reset on the monuments ancient fragments that had lain scattered on the rock and were now recognised, and also -during the reconstruction of the monuments-to correct the errors of the previous interventions in resetting the architectural members.
+Additional goals were to reset on the monuments ancient fragments that had lain scattered on the rock and were now recognised, and also -during the reconstruction of the monuments- to correct the errors of the previous interventions in resetting the architectural members.
 The acquisition in this way of part of the structural authenticity and authenticity of form of the monuments, was directed toward demonstrating their intrinsic architectural, aesthetic and environmental values, while making them more comprehensible to visitors.

-By 2000 the rocks of the east and south slopes of the Acropolis had been consolidated (1980-1993) and the restoration of the Erechtheion completed (1979-1987), as well as the restoration of the east side of the Parthenon, the restoration of the 5th from the east column of the south colonnade of the same monument which was ready to fall, the restoration of part of the entablature of the east portico of the Propylaia and part of the south wall of the central building of the same monument.
-In addition, in 1993 the blocks of the west frieze of the Parthenon and, in 1998, the frieze blocks of the temple of Athena Nike were removed to the Acropolis Museum in order to be protected.
+By 2000 the rocks of the east and south slopes of the Acropolis had been consolidated (1980-1993)

+and the restoration of the Erechtheion completed

+(1979-1987), as well as the restoration of the east

+the Parthenon and, in 1998, the frieze blocks of the temple of Athena Nike were removed to the Acropolis Museum in order to be protected.